 Can also locate wires, pipes and joists

 Less affordable if you’re only looking for a device to find studs

-You’ll never have to worry about drilling into a live wire again, this stud finder scans and finds any obstacle in your way.
-It’s one of the best you can find in this price range and it’s beginner friendly, but it works best if you know what you’re working with so make sure to read the instructions to get the most out of this tool.
+You’ll never have to worry about drilling into a live electrical wire again, this stud finder scans and finds any obstacle in your way.
+It’s one of the best you can find in this price range and it’s beginner-friendly, but it works best if you know what you’re working with so make sure to read the instructions to get the most out of this tool.

 Accurate and consistent, you won’t have issues with conflicting readings.
 Equally effective for wood or metal, it won’t cause fatigue if used for extended periods especially if you find your grip.
 The JAXWQ also comes with its own battery, saving you time and hassle once again.